Colloquially, memory is the ability to remember things. Medicine and psychology understand many different cognitive functions of the brain.

 And what was the name of the colleague from the other department?
 When looking at these few examples, such isolated memory failures are not a cause for concern.

-Perhaps the PIN has not been used for a long time and you weren't quite all there while shopping.
+Perhaps the PIN has not been used for a long time and you were not quite all there while shopping.
 And the colleague, you often see him in the hallway, but you hardly ever use his name.

 However, if memory failures occur frequently, they affect the quality of life.
-You can't always save yourself through improvisation if you don't remember the name of the other person.
+You cannot always save yourself through improvisation if you don't remember the name of the other person.

 Causes and diagnosis of poor memory performance

-Then it's time to act.
+Then it is time to act.
 A doctor needs to clarify whether there are organic causes such as an onset of dementia or Alzheimer's disease.
 According to the current state of research, these serious diseases are not curable.

 But not every hint of forgetfulness is pathological and indicates impending dementia or Alzheimer's disease.
 A temporary decrease in memory is much more common.